liquity/dev/README.md

 Recovery Mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks and withdrawal of collateral.
-New LUSD may only be issued by opening a new trove with an ICR of >=300%.
+New LUSD may only be issued by opening a new Trove with an ICR of >=300%.
 Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%.

 Economically, Recovery Mode is designed to encourage collateral top-ups and debt repayments, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.